inspire-1a03/pip-2021/exercise3.md

 # Exercise 3: Advanced visualization using Tableau
 In this exercise, we will use [Tableau Public](https://public.tableau.com/en-us/s/) to perform additional data analysis and visualizations using the COVID-19 datasets that we used in Exercise 1 (Case and Vaccination; Mobility).

+## What is Tableau?
+[Tableau](https://www.tableau.com/) itself is a software and analytics company that offers a variety of products.
+Tableau began with what we now call Tableau Desktop

 ## What you will need
 - Sign up for and install [Tableau Public](https://public.tableau.com/en-us/s/)